 What do you think of the unisex trend?

-Its healthy and inevitable.
-A simple product for example like skinny jeans, it started in womenswear and now it is so popular for men.
+It’s healthy and inevitable.
+A simple product, for example, skinny jeans, it started in womenswear, and now it is so popular among men.
 There is a merging of the influences across menswear and womenswear.
-It is not unisex, it is clothes that have similarities and often women and men tend to dress alike, they tend to reflect each other.
-For example Jacqui and I are dressed very much alike today.
-A lot of women love TOPMAN, a lot of it can be used as a great weekend wear.
+It is not unisex; it is clothes that have similarities, and often women and men tend to dress alike.
+For example, Jacqui and I are dressed very much alike today.
+A lot of women love TOPMAN, and a lot of it can be used as great weekend wear.

-What are you feelings towards smaller brands and retail giants?
+What are your feelings towards smaller brands and retail giants?

-TOPMAN always supported the younger designers with designer collaborations.
+TOPMAN always supported younger designers with designer collaborations.
 We help them to bring a brand in their own right.
 We support the British Fashion Council.
-It’s important to have the retail giants as well as the small boutiques.
+It’s important to have the retail giants and the small boutiques.
 The future of this marketplace is the younger designers and their ideas.
-We are very proud to supported the young designers.
+We are very proud to support young designers.

 Photography by Colin Gold